nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a contact’s detail, providing the updated details.
+1. User chooses to edit a contact’s detail, providing the updated details.
 2. KonTActs updates the details of the contact and indicates success.

    Use case ends.